xneelo/localize-toolkit/README.md

 #### `t`

-- The language phrase you wish to translate.
+- The phrase string you wish to translate.

 #### `options`